karlseguin/liquid/readme.md

 ## Filters
-You can add custom filters by writing in to the `liquid.Filters` map. **This map is not thread safe; it is expected that you'll add filters on init and then leave it alone**.
+You can add custom filters by calling `core.RegisterFilter`. **The filter lookup is not thread safe; it is expected that you'll add filters on init and then leave it alone**.

 It's best to look at the existing filters for ideas on how to proceed.
 Briefly, there are two types of filters: those with parameters and those without.
 To support both from a single interface, each filter has a factory.
 For filters without parameters, the factory is simple:

-    func UpcaseFactory(parameters []string) Filter {
+    func UpcaseFactory(parameters []string) core.Filter {
       return Upcase
     }
     func Upcase(input interface{}, data map[string]interface{}) interface{} {